 A Franco-Flemish double-manual harpsichord,

-The lid batten seen above is from the main part of the outside of the lid and would normally have the lid flap hinges attached to it.
-It has been partly cleaned at the left-hand end.
-Although almost not visible here, the style of the painting on this batten is similar to that of the sides of the keywell and the top of the jackrail of the Franco-Flemish harpsichord.
+The lid batten seen above is that attached to the main part of the outside of the lid and would normally have the lid flap hinges attached to it.
+But these were removed when this photograph was taken.
+The batten has been partly cleaned at the left-hand end.
+Although almost not discernible here, the style of the painting on this batten is similar to that of the sides of the keywell and the top of the jackrail of the Franco-Flemish harpsichord.
 It is also in the style of the stand of the Tomasini harpsichord in the Musikinstrumentenmuseum in Berlin (as discussed in the section on the modern history of the Franco-Flemish instrument).
-Because the additional painting was carried out at the same time as the instrument was given the thick coat of varnish, and probably even using this varnish as the medium for the paint, it is now very difficult, if not impossible, to remove the varnish without removing the painting at the same time.
-Here a (mostly unsuccessful) attempt has been made to remove the varnish at the left-hand (treble) end of the batten without, at the same time, removing the painted decoration.
+Because the additional painting was carried out at the same time as the instrument was given the thick coat of varnish, and probably even using this varnish as the medium for the paint, it is now very difficult, if not impossible, to remove the varnish without removing the painting at the same time since they are both removed together with the same solvents.
+Here a (mostly unsuccessful) attempt has been made to remove the varnish at the left-hand (bass) end of the batten without, at the same time, removing the painted decoration.
 The batten on the lid flap can be seen below at the left, and is in a similar style and in a similar state to the batten shown here.

 This is a large image of the whole of the lid flap (left) and of the main lid section (right) after cleaning, but before restoration.
 At this stage of the cleaning process the batten on the lid flap at the far left-hand end had been cleaned, all except for the lower section.
 This part of the decoration is eighteenth century, and can be cleaned easily because the overlying varnish and the decoration are carried out two in two clearly different media so that the varnish can be removed from the gold and the painted decoration through a judicious choice of solvents and using differential techniques.
 But the exercise shows clearly the enormous improvement made by removing the varnish.